maths/moodle-qtype_stack/doc/en/Authoring/Numerical_input.md

 `floatnum`:  requires the student's answer to be a floating point number, as judged by Maxima's `floatnump` predicate.

-`rationalnum`:  requires the student's answer to be a rational number (i.e. a fracion), as judged by STACK's `rational_numberp` predicate.
+`rationalnum`:  requires the student's answer to be a rational number (i.e. a fraction), as judged by STACK's `rational_numberp` predicate.
 Integers are excluded here!

-`rationalized`:  requires the demoninator of any fractions in the student's answer to be free of surds and \(i\), as judged by STACK's `rationalized` function.
+`rationalized`:  requires the denominator of any fractions in the student's answer to be free of surds and \(i\), as judged by STACK's `rationalized` function.

 `mindp:n`: requires the student to type in `n` or more decimal places.